kairosity/mp4-lionize/README.md

 - Only authenticated users can purchase products.
 - Normal (non-staff non-super) users cannot access the Admin Dashboards.
 - Normal users cannot make any changes to the shop, products or pricing.
-- Staff users can add, edit & delete products.
+- Staff users can add and edit products.
 They can also add and remove products from the Shop, without deleting them fully.
+- Staff users can mark messages as open or resolved.
+(Incidentally this is the only data altering GET request included and it is protected under an admin login.)
 - Staff users cannot access the Django backend.
+- Only superusers can delete products completely.

 In this way a hierarchy of security is created for this application based on the user status.

 ## 8. Request Methods

-- The application does not server any database altering requests using GET.
+- The application does not server any database altering requests using GET (except for altering message status.)
 - All ADD, EDIT, DELETE functions are based on POST requests.

 ## 9. Security Vulnerabilities